chriskersov/personal-website-v1/mysite/content/_index.markdown

 hobbies and interests. watching anime. listening to music.
 3ds on the commute to work haha. learning mandarin. drawing sometimes. i just find life so interesting and i love to do lots of things. i built a keyboard i could put that as well. can talk about my current setup. and what i am interested to get into.

 also interested in keeping tabs on my personal finances so i made this excel spreadsheet. then link the sheet.

+mahjong, chess

+nintendo 3ds

+want to do thinkpad + linux (can i dual boot my m4 air and play around with linux)

+add the name pronounciation thing

 <!-- can have a page about speedsolving along with my best time and maybe a solve as well -->
 <!-- Include a page about travel with photos I am proud of.  -->